Teaching

 - Analysis 4 (complex analysis, differential equations), summer semester.

 We also regularly offer proseminars and seminars on analysis for students in the Bachelor's or teaching degree programs.
+For the third Bachelor's year and the Master's degree programs in mathematics, each year the following lectures are held:

 - Functional analysis (theory of infinite-dimensional normed vector spaces and continuous linear operators), winter semester.